Mim Mantasha

-Mim Mantasha (মিম মানতাশা; born 8 July 1996) is a Bangladeshi model, and the winner of Lux Channel I Superstar beauty pageant television reality in 2018.
+Mim Mantasha (মিম মানতাশা; born 8 July 1995) is a Bangladeshi model, and the winner of Lux Channel I Superstar beauty pageant television reality in 2018.

 Early life

 Mim Mantasha was born on 8 July 1996 in Pabna, Rajshahi.
 Her father is a government worker and mother is a housewife.
 Mim also has a younger brother.
 She spent her childhood in Pabna and completed schooling from Adarsha Girls High School.
 She have completed her HSC from Pabna Government Womens College.
 After which she moved to Dhaka, Bangladesh to complete her graduation.
+She is married to an Assistant Professor of IBA, University of Dhaka.

 She won the Lux Channel I Superstar beauty pageant television reality show that was held in 2018.
 Sarwat Azad Brishti and Samia Akter Othoi were also chosen as the first runner-up and second runner-up of this beauty pageant.